-2. Chose your cleaning materials
+2. Choose your cleaning materials

-Ever since Kim and Aggie started cleaning up people's houses, we've discovered the joy of the store cupboard essential – vinegar - as a cheap and effective cleaning product.
-But, when it comes to getting gleaming mirrors, the key is a microfibre cloth and warm water.
-You might also want to keep some washing-up liquid, a sponge and some shaving foam (not gel) on hand.
+Ever since Kim and Aggie started cleaning up people's houses, we've discovered the joy of the store cupboard essential - white vinegar - as a cheap and effective cleaning product.
+It seems that cleaning with vinegar knows no bounds, as the experts say it can make your mirrors sparkle too.

 3. Clean mirrors so they sparkle

-How to remove limescale from your mirror – the natural way
+How to remove limescale from your mirror

 How to keep steamed-up mirrors at bay